tellor-io/telliot-feeds/docs/usage.md

 ```
 $ telliot-examples -st fakename report
 ```

-**Be sure to confirm the correct settings when prompted and read chain-specific reporting sections below:**
+**Be sure to always confirm the correct settings when prompted and read chain-specific usage sections before setting up your reporter!**

 ```
 $ telliot-examples -st fakename report
 telliot-core 0.0.10.dev1